Updated April 24, 2023

 The Harvard Business Review in 2004 noted that the skills and talents of a company’s workforce constitute an intangible asset — and that such assets “are worth far more too many companies than their tangible assets.”

 - Employees are the face of an organization.
 It’s their satisfaction level that matters the most.
-If an employee is not happy, he might spread a negative word about the organization, even if he is working or has left the organization.
+If an employee is unhappy, he might spread negative word about the organization, even if he is working or has left the organization.
 Not only this, but an unhappy employee lacks motivation and does not perform well, which ultimately leads to unsatisfactory performance by her/him.
 This results in unachievable performance targets, low profits, and, at worst, customers leaving and going to your competitors.

-On the other hand, the happy employees will make their outside-workplace social group leave their organizations and join in yours.
+On the other hand, happy employees will make their outside-workplace social group leave their organizations and join yours.
 Remember, positive attracts positive.
 An efficient and happy employee can be a great source of bringing in new people like herself/himself.

 - Employees are the major contributors to the profits and worth of the organization.
-The employees might appear under “asset” in the balance sheet or books of an organisation’s accounts; however, they are the most valuable assets that cannot be given any monetary value.
+The employees might appear under “asset” in the balance sheet or books of an organization’s accounts; however, they are the most valuable assets that cannot be given any monetary value.
 This is because of the irreplaceable efforts that the employees put in, which further results in excellent customer reviews and creating brand loyalty from customers.

 “Your number one customers are your people.
 Look after employees first and then customers last.” – Ian Hutchinson, author of People Glue

 The major responsibility of an organization is to keep the employees happy and satisfied.
-This does not come with the huge salaries or hefty paychecks alone.
+This does not come with huge salaries or hefty paychecks alone.
 There are a lot many other factors besides this, which help in retaining the invaluable and intangible assets of the organizations, viz., Employees: